-Finally, I’d jack up the spices a bit next time, certainly doubling them and cut back on the lemon, which had a very pronounced flavor.
+Finally, I’d jack up the spices a bit next time, certainly doubling them [updated to note: not everyone agrees that it needs more spice so please, just spice to taste] and cut back on the lemon, which had a very pronounced flavor.
 In every other way though, crust included, this recipe is a keeper.

 apple pie was originally published on smittenkitchen.com

 all content and photos © 2006 - 2013 Smitten Kitchen LLC